There comes a time when a terrarium builder gets to grips with basic terrarium design and execution and needs just a little… more.

 The same is true of a terrarium design.

 If you consider the edges of your container to be a frame, everything inside is your composition.
-Which is an advantage of a terrarium, in that we can control all elements of composition.
+This is an advantage of a terrarium in that we can control all elements of composition.

 However, unlike a photograph, terrariums can have multiple viewing angles.
 Which can be challenging to find a composition that works in multiple ways, but it can be done with practice.

 Turns out, the way in which humans like to observe and interpret images is predictable.
-Which means there are various mathematical formulae that map out the ideal way to compose your elements.
+Meaning there are various mathematical formulae that map out the ideal way to compose your elements.

 The Rule of Thirds